SashkoTar/syto/README.md

 ## Syto as Maven dependency

 ## Usage
-Having done some calculation user comes to conclusion that he needs digital third order low-pass Butterworth filter with cutOff frequency 3.5 Hz sampled at rate 30 Hz.
+Having done some calculation user comes to conclusion that he needs digital third order low-pass Butterworth filter with cutOff frequency 3.5 Hz, sampled at rate 30 Hz.
 Therefore to get cooficients for transfer function polynomials user has to call such chain

 ```scala
    val (b, a) = new TransferFunctionBuilder()